-What to know about EMF/EMFR
+What to know about EMF/EMFR and infrared heat

 - EMF stands for electromagnetic frequency, the R in EMFR stands for radiation, both acronyms refer to the same thing.The electromagnetic spectrum (EMS) represents all frequencies of electromagnetic energy.
 It ranges from extremely long wavelengths (extremely low-frequency exposures such as those from power lines) to extremely short wavelengths (x-rays and gamma rays) and includes both non-ionizing and ionizing radiation.
 (NCI)